 Swelling in the ankles, feet or legs often goes away on its own.
-Talk to your GP if it does not get better in a few days.
+Talk to your GP if it doesn't get better in a few days.

 Causes of swollen ankles, feet and legs